Is Natural Thatch Still Made of Green Roofing Materials?building codes

 Meanwhile, rivers that once produced water reed also fell victim to intensive farming.
 Farming water reed so intensely led to nitrate-damaged water reed supplies.
 While the reed grew faster to keep up with demand, stems weakened and reeds became brittle.
 Entire ecosystems that support wildlife, including migratory birds, have been directly impacted.

 On the other side of the world, pili grass on Hawaiian islands suffered a great decline after three invasive African grasses moved in.
 Buffel grass, fountain grass, and Guinea grass choked it out.
-Growing pili grass for building materials could harm the major efforts underway to bring back Hawaii’s pili grass grow.
+Growing pili grass for building materials could harm the major efforts underway to bring back Hawaii’s pili grass growth.

 The Implementation of Building Codes